Subject Coordinator – Miss Stokes

 As Christianity is the predominant religion in our school’s pupil population and in the community, Christianity is the chosen faith for Progressed Study.
 At Moat Farm Infant School, we have also chosen to study Islam and Sikhism due to our school’s pupil population and the surrounding community.

 In Reception, children learn predominantly about Christianity and the main religious festivals.
-In Year One, children learn about Christianity and Islam, comparing their similarities and differences.
-In Year Two, children study and compare Christianity, Islam and Sikhism.
+In Key Stage One, children learn about Christianity and Islam and Sikhism, comparing their similarities and differences.
 R.E. is taught in units to allow for cross-curricular links and involvement of parents or other members of the community.
 Furthermore, children attend R.E. trips to different places of worship to allow children to have a hands-on learning experience.

 Children also attend regular assemblies, which consist of a range of religious stories covering all three of the religions studied.

 Religious Education is planned by teachers to link with key dates and religious festivals, providing opportunities to celebrate festivals and religions with greater relevance and consistency.
-Work is recorded in R.E. books, which follow the children throughout the school to show each child’s personal journey in Religious Education.
+Work is recorded in R.E. floor books, which follow the children throughout the school to show each class’s personal journey in Religious Education.